 The primary step involved in the treatment of a closed fracture of the humerus (long bone in the upper arm) by orthopedic implants doctor involves stabilization of the extremity in either coaptation splints (A short strip of rigid material used for supporting and is designed in a way to prevent overriding of the ends of a fractured bone of the entire limb), hanging casts, or slings in order to provide soothe and correct major fracture deformities.

-Extreme situations like a fracture that involves the manipulation of a humeral fracture to obtain sufficient alignment of the fragments are of very rare occurrence.
+Extreme situations like a fracture that involves the manipulation of a humeral fracture to obtain sufficient alignment of the fragments are very rare occurrences.
 The orthopedic instruments research department quotes that manipulation, if highly required, then only should be done.
 Also, it should be done very cautiously so as to avoid any damage to the peripheral nerves, particularly the radial nerve, which is the most susceptible.

 Nerve paralysis that develops following the treatment of humeral fracture with manipulation usually has a worse medical experience than when it occurs at the time of injury.
 In the latter instance, i.e. during the time of injury, the nerve tremor is basically due to a bruise or accident and therefore spontaneous recovery is possible.
 Another analysis done by our Orthopedic Implants Manufacturers company has also stated that the occurrence of radial palsy in comminuted butterfly fractures of the distal third of the humerus is high.
-In such cases, we believe that surgical exploration is routinely not so much necessary.
+In such cases, we believe that surgical exploration is routinely not so necessary.

-Furthermore, our orthopedic implant company list in India report also suggested to not use “cock-up” dorsiflexion splints (A pre-shaped and molded palm splint made of light metal that maintains flexion of the foot in the dorsal, or upward, direction) for the wrist, as their presence, rather than being helpful, maybe unfavorable with respect to limiting the patient’s movements of the hand.
-It is also important to note that providing support to limb using braces requires an early extension of the elbow and further dependency on the extremity which further brings the wrist to a neutral attitude and therefore, prevents muscle stiffness or contracture.
+Furthermore, our orthopedic implant company list in India report also suggested not using “cock-up” dorsiflexion splints (A pre-shaped and molded palm splint made of light metal that maintains flexion of the foot in the dorsal, or upward, direction) for the wrist, as their presence, rather than being helpful, maybe unfavorable with respect to limiting the patient’s movements of the hand.
+It is also important to note that providing support to the limb using braces requires an early extension of the elbow and further dependency on the extremity which further brings the wrist to a neutral attitude and therefore, prevents muscle stiffness or contracture.